CiaranWelsh/PokerX/lib/googletest/googlemock/docs/cook_book.md

 another thread is calling its methods), you get undefined behavior.
 That's not fun, so don't do it.

-gMock guarantees that the action for a mock function is done in the same thread that called the mock function.
+gMock guarantees that the action for a mock function is game_ended in the same thread that called the mock function.
 For example, in

 ```cpp